-Edited by Djinu, VisiHow, Dougie, Eng and 1 other
+Edited by Djinu, VisiHow, Dougie, Eng

 You're watching VisiHow.
 In the previous tutorial, we detached sounds and created voice-overs.
 This is a tutorial on how to edit or remove a Ken Burns effect in iMovie.
 A Ken Burns (motion) effect is the default effect in iMovie on the Mac.